Recent Searches

 Cost: $0 if you self-certify that you have hearing loss and need captioned calls to effectively use the phone, the cost of captioning is covered by federal funds.
 The service is unavailable otherwise.

-CaptionCall Mobile is a mobile app that captions calls using speech-recognition technology.
+CaptionCall Mobile captions calls using speech-recognition technology.
 It displays the captions on your mobile phone screen instantly.
 This is different than using the built-in captioning on your phone.
 It gives you faster, more accurate captions.

-Rating and reviews from Google Play
+Rating on Google Play

-Rating and reviews from Apple App Store
+Rating on Apple App Store

-Mistanik, 5 stars
+4.8 out of 5 stars

 Cost: Free